-Under the staff alternative, the Hawks Nest Project would include most of Hawks Nest Hydro's proposed measures, with the exception of Hawks Nest Hydro's proposed minimum flows and recreation releases.
-The staff alternative also does not include Hawks Nest Hydro's proposed fish compensation and recreation funding.
-Under the staff alternative, the Hawks Nest and Glen Ferris projects would include the following additional measures and modifications (unless noted, the following measures apply to both projects):
+Under the staff alternative, the Hawks Nest Project would include most of Hawks Nest Hydro's proposed measures, with the exception of the proposed minimum flows.
+The staff alternative also does not include the proposed fish compensation and recreation funding for both projects, as well as the recreation management plan for the Glen Ferris Project.
+Under the staff alternative, the Hawks Nest and Glen Ferris projects would include the following additional measures and modifications.
+Unless noted, the following measures apply to both projects.